-SB 639 Update: Transitioning Out of Subminimum Wages - 2023
+SB 639 Update: Transitioning Out of Subminimum Wages - 2023 (Tania section)

 Currently, DOR and DDS are working collaboratively to create pathways to CIE for individuals currently in subminimum wage settings or who would have been traditionally prepared for such setting.
-DOR and DDS are creating implementation plans for SB 639 transition out of below minimum wage pay employment programs.
 Though, SB 639 focuses specifically on the 14-c sub minimum wage population, CIE services and supports are expanding for all individuals who have I/DD.
 Each Regional Center now has employment specialists and DDS created CIE focused incentives that pay for CIE obtainment, Paid Internship (PIP) placement and certification/credentialing in Customized Employment.
 Additionally, incentives are being developed that focus on job match.